Maybe people find pleasure in complaining. Maybe they need to justify their own problems by projecting them upon others.

 You haven’t seen a movie in five years because it costs a fortune to hire a babysitter?
 You own an enormous house with a three-car garage.
 You have a 50-inch television mounted on the wall in your living room.
-You own an iPad.
+You own two iPads.
 You drive a brand new car.
 You subscribe to HBO, Showtime and Netflix.
 Your child owns every trendy toy under the sun.
-Your handbag cost more than Patriots season ticket.
-Not every family has enough money to hire a babysitter on a regular basis, especially in this economy, but oftentimes their inability to afford a babysitter has more to do with financial decisions unrelated to their child.
+Your handbag cost more than a Patriots season ticket.
+Not every family has enough money to hire a babysitter on a regular basis, especially in this economy, but oftentimes their inability to afford a babysitter has something to do with financial decisions unrelated to their child.

 None of the warnings that parents imposed upon me prior to the birth of Clara have ever come true.

 Now that my wife is pregnant with our second child, the naysayers have returned, finding time in their miserable and harried lives to explain to me that one child might have been easy but two are not.
 They use trite and overdone expressions like “One plus one does not equal two when it comes to having kids!” and “Watch out!
 You won’t outnumber the kids anymore!” and take great pride in doing so.